Owen Tudor Boyd: Second World War

 In 1938, as an air vice marshal, Boyd became commander-in-chief RAF Balloon Command.
 On 1 December 1940, he was replaced by Air Marshal Sir Leslie Gossage at RAF Balloon Command.
 Boyd was then promoted to air marshal and appointed deputy to the air officer commanding-in-chief (AOC-in-C) Middle East.

 On his way to Egypt, Boyd was to stop in Malta.
 However, the aircraft in which he and his staff were passengers was forced down over enemy-controlled Sicily by a group of Italian fighter aircraft.
-There is some controversy over his capture as Boyd was indoctrinated into "Ultra" intelligence and the advantage gained from breaking some German codes, which led to fears he could reveal this secret.
-Secondly one history book refers to "the reported circumstance is a navigation error and consequent fuel shortage".
+There was some concern over his capture as Boyd had had access to "Ultra" intelligence and was aware of the advantage being gained from the breaking of some German codes.
+This led to fears he could reveal these secrets.
+One history book refers to "the reported circumstance is a navigation error and consequent fuel shortage" in the flight that led to Boyd's capture.

 After destroying his confidential papers by setting his own aircraft on fire, Boyd became a prisoner of war (POW).
 He spent much of the war in the Castle Vincigliata (Castello di Vincigliata) camp near Florence, Italy.

-When Italy capitulated in September 1943, Boyd and two British Army generals (Philip Neame and Richard O'Connor, both captured in North Africa in 1941), with help from the Italian resistance movement, escaped while being transferred from Vincigliata.
+When Italy capitulated in September 1943, Boyd and two British Army generals (Philip Neame and Richard O'Connor, both captured in North Africa in 1941), escaped with help from the Italian resistance movement while being transferred from Vincigliata.
 After spending time in the Italian countryside and a failed rendezvous with a submarine, they arrived by boat at Termoli, then went on to Bari where they were welcomed as guests by General Sir Harold Alexander, commanding the Allied Armies fighting on the Italian Front, on 21 December 1943.
 Their escape was led by a Lieutenant Colonel Pat Spooner, who had escaped once before and returned to German-controlled Italy.

 Of all of RAF Bomber Command's wartime group commanders, Boyd spent the shortest time in command of his appointed group.
 In late July 1944, he was divorced.
 Little more than a week later, on 5 August, he was dead from a heart attack.